Aurel300/haxe-sys/README.md

  - Haxe compatibility: Dns, Socket
  - Https - mostly a copy of the Http APIs, some extra SSL-specific options
- - URL?
  - (I)Stream - base class (interface) for all streams

 ## Issues with Node APIs

  - `options` mostly converted into separate signatures + optional arguments
-   - for some functions, `options` still seems like the better approach (e.g. `Http.RequestOptions`)
+   - for some functions, `options` still seems like the better approach (e.g. `Http.RequestOptions`) although this is not very Haxe-styled
- - Http
-   - `Agent.createConnection`
-   - `Http.createServer` allows specifying alternative classes for IncomingMessage and ServerResponse; incompatible with Haxe

 ---